RonBendele/SQLite-Data-Gift-Register/README.md

-# SQLiteData Part 1: Setup and Schema
+# SQLiteData GiftRegistry - Starter Project

 ![AppIcon128](Images/AppIcon128.png) This is the **Starter Project** for the first video on creating a **Gift Registry** app with **SQLiteData**